Search News Posts

 By working through these steps, you can give your HSA a quick tune-up and ensure you’re maximizing its potential.
 Looking for more HSA pro tips?
 Download our Ultimate Guide to HSAs and become an HSA expert in 20 minutes.

 How to Transfer or Roll Over Your HSA Accounts

 If you have multiple funded health savings accounts (HSAs), consolidating your funds into one HSA can save you time and money.
 To do this, you can either transfer or roll over your funds.

 In general, transfers are the simpler and easier way to move money between HSAs.
 Rollovers require tax reporting and can subject you to tax penalties if you don’t deposit your funds within 60 days.

 • Transfers are a direct custodian-to-custodian movement of money from one of your HSAs to another (you must be the owner of both HSAs).
 In a transfer, you never take possession of the funds transferred.

 • You can do an unlimited number of HSA transfers within any given tax year, and transfers require no tax reporting by you or by your custodian.

-• You can make a one-time transfer from your IRA or Roth IRA into your HSA, but you can’t transfer any other retirement account into your HSA.
+• You can make a one-time transfer from your IRA (traditional or Roth) into your HSA, but you can’t transfer any other retirement account into your HSA.
 However, you can roll 401(k) funds into an IRA, then transfer that IRA over to your HSA.

 • In a rollover, your custodian sends a check or automated clearing house transfer (ACH) to you, and you then deposit that check into a second HSA (you must own both HSAs).